-

 What’s so great about behavioral modeling?

 With privacy laws in place, digital marketers in these regions must gain consent before they can start tracking user behavior.
-And when users opt out of tracking entirely, that can make things a bit more ambiguous for marketers who are used to having a plethora of behavioral data at their fingertips.
+And when users opt out of tracking entirely, that can make things a bit more ambiguous for marketers who are used to having a plethora of user behavior data at their fingertips.

 To better help marketers and web analysts in this age of data privacy, Google has launched a new technique called “consent mode.”
 If a user does not give consent for tracking, Google will send anonymous pings to a third server.
 These pings are similar to the basic information that every web server collects about users.